spaladin/MacGregor-insight-model/README.md

 # FOW-ratings simulation

-simulation_meta.R file allows to implement FOW ratings for 9-dot problem on the basis of MacGregor model.
+'simulation_meta.R' script allows to implement FOW ratings for 9-dot problem on the basis of MacGregor model.